 Twitch Partner vs Affiliate: An Overview of Twitch Monetization Programs

-Twitch Affiliate and Twitch Partner are two monetization programs offered by Twitch.
+Twitch Affiliate and Twitch Partner are two Twitch monetization programs.
 They can help content creators earn money through streaming.
 At the core of it, they are gamification tools made by Twitch.
 They motivate you to achieve your desired level as a performer on the streaming stage called Twitch.

 Most people can get into the affiliate program.
 It has clear guidelines for qualifications.
 You will get invited to join the affiliate program once you meet the guidelines.
 If you join the program, you can take advantage of the subscription and donation tools.